CREATIVE PSYCHOLOGY WITH DR. DUG

 I believe that wellness relies on us living our values with intention and aspiring toward greater meaning.

-I believe that it is vital for each of us to contribute something to our communities and that we are all connected.
+I believe it is vital for each of us to contribute something to our communities.

 I believe that acceptance is necessary to attain life satisfaction.